-May 30, 2017 Joe Kleiman #68 Going Global: Technology on the International Stage, 2017, Asia, Attractions, Business, Current Issue, Europe & Middle East, Features, Headlines, North America, People, Theme Parks, Themed Dining/Retail, World markets, Zoos & Aquariums 0
+May 30, 2017 Joe Kleiman #68 Going Global: Technology on the International Stage, 2017, Asia, Attractions, Business, Europe & Middle East, Features, Headlines, North America, People, Theme Parks, Themed Dining/Retail, World markets, Zoos & Aquariums 0

 The Producers Group LLC (TPG) has maintained a steady and growing stream of work, internationally, since co-CEOs Bob Chambers and Edward Marks formalized the company in 2011.
 At this writing, TPG has many projects in development on several continents, but none at the announcement stage.
 The company is headquartered in Los Angeles, with offices in Shanghai and Dubai, approximately 50 employees and a growing suite of services.
 The success and growth of TPG suggest that it is well aligned with the globalization and diversity of today’s attractions industry.
 We delved into the company culture and markets to understand more about what informs the TPG approach to doing business around the world, particularly in China and the UAE.